Nhatmusic/CS5331-Project-3/README.md

 App's Link: https://nhatmusic.github.io/CS5331-Project-3/
 Task Plan: (https://docs.google.com/document/d/1QsNrgIGv8CESoXGcuVemh7mpvuvKN3iwLNKmA_gX_p4/edit)
+## Questions
+1 – Emergency responders will base their initial response on the earthquake shake map.
+Use visual analytics to determine how their response should change based on damage reports from citizens on the ground.
+How would you prioritize neighborhoods for response?
+Which parts of the city are hardest hit?
+Limit your response to 1000 words and 10 images.
+Provide your answer and corresponding images here.
+2 – Use visual analytics to show uncertainty in the data.
+Compare the reliability of neighborhood reports.
+Which neighborhoods are providing reliable reports?
+Provide a rationale for your response.
+Limit your response to 1000 words and 10 images.
+Provide your answer and corresponding images here.
+3 – How do conditions change over time?
+How does uncertainty in change over time?
+Describe the key changes you see.
+Limit your response to 500 words and 8 images.

 ## Tasks:
 - Plot events from dataset on a map with different types of damage (Geospatial) (Darien, Hao)